Introduction

 How Xflow simplifies compliance and access to EPCG benefits?

-EPCG can give your exports a turbo boost, but only when you remain organized.
-A missed deadline or misplaced document can be expensive.
-With Xflow, that worry disappears, because of:
+EPCG can give your exports a significant boost, but only when you stay organised.
+A missed deadline or a misplaced document can be costly.

 - Fast and transparent receivables